-Domestic abuse is a sad and terrifying reality for scores of people throughout the world.
-Known more inclusively as intimate partner violence, this crime not only brings fear, anxiety and injury to its victims but even death.
-And it happens with tragic frequency.
+It bears repeating that domestic abuse is a sad and terrifying reality for many of people throughout the world.
+Also known as intimate partner violence (IPV), this crime not only brings fear, anxiety and injury to its victims, but also death in some cases.
+Even more alarming, it happens with tragic frequency.

-In a CDC study of the deaths of women in 18 states over a 10-year period, it was the leading cause of death.
-In fact, of the over 10,000 deaths, as many as 55 percent of women had been killed by a partner or former partner.
+In a Centers for Disease Control (CDC) study examining the deaths of women in 18 states over the course of a decade, domestic abuse was the leading cause of death.
+In fact, of the over 10,000 deaths, as many as 55% of women had been killed by a partner or former partner.

 The majority of men who are high-level drinkers, per guidelines of the National Institute on Alcohol Abuse and Alcoholism (NIAAA), do not abuse their spouses.
 However, the World Health Organization reports that, “Studies of intimate partner violence routinely identify recent consumption of alcohol by perpetrators.”